chris-sms/RepData_PeerAssessment1/Course_Project_1.md

 ## What is mean total number of steps taken per day?

 This code creates a subset of data with records containing NA values omitted.
 It then calculates the total number of steps taken each day, and creates a histogram.
-The mean and median number of steps are computed and the mean number of steps is displayed on the historgram as a red line.
+The mean and median number of steps are computed and the mean number of steps is displayed on the histogram as a red line.

 ```r